mz0121coder/news-app/planning.md

 - View saved articles on the ArticlePage
 - Create a MenuBar component that is used to direct the user to the HomePage and/or SavedArticles page ✅
 - Only show the SearchBar component when the user is on the home page (not when checking saved articles or visiting about page)✅
+- Create a route to an About page ✅